Rates of mixing for the measure of maximal entropy of dispersing billiard maps: Billiard coding

 \section{Billiard coding}

 In this section we build a collection of \emph{cylinders} (or symbolic itineraries) for the map $T$ which we later use to construct a semiconjugacy with a symbolic model.
+We do this by building a type of return scheme or Young tower based on iterates of a reference local unstable manifold which can be thickened into a rectangle.
 The main results are Propositions~\ref{prop:YCb} and~\ref{prop:YTb}.

 From \cite[Theorem~4.66]{CM06} it follows that Lebesgue almost every point in $M$ has a stable and unstable manifold of positive length (this also holds for the measure of maximal entropy $\mu_0$ \cite[Corollary~7.4]{BD20}).
-Moreover, \cite[Proposition~4.29]{CM06} proves that there exists $C_u >0$ such that every local unstable manifold is $C^2$ with curvature bounded by $C_u$.
+Moreover, \cite[Proposition~4.29 and Corollary~4.61]{CM06} prove that there exists $C_u >0$ such that every local unstable manifold is $C^{1+\text{Lip}}$ with Lipschitz constant bounded by $C_u$.

-Recall the stable and unstable cones $\cC^s$ and $\cC^u$ defined in Section~\ref{ssec:sparse}.
-We call a $C^2$ curve $W \subset M$ an {\em unstable curve} if its tangent vector at each point lies in $\cC^u$ and the curvature of $W$ is at most $C_u$.
-Stable curves are defined analogously.